 How to build a cybersecurity compliance plan

-Above listed regulatory requirements and international standards for security systems are just a few most common ones — it might depend on the industry and territory your business is operating in.
+The regulatory requirements and international standards for security systems listed above are just a few of the most common ones — it might depend on the industry and territory your business operates in.
 Although cybersecurity regulation is based chiefly on necessary compliance obligations that initially are straightforward, it also might leave an overwhelming impression.

 To simplify complicated concepts, it's always good to deconstruct everything into simple steps.
 Therefore, let's set up a starting point for any organization to begin and move forward by assessing cybersecurity risks and implementing a cybersecurity program.